jhonpridedev/exif-data-python/README.md

 # Exif Data

-Get exif data, metadata or hidden data from an image file with python py
+Get EXIF data, metadata or hidden data from an image file with python py

+Exchangeable Image File Format (Exif) is a specification for image file formats used by digital cameras.
+It was created by the now-defunct Japan Electronic Industry Development Association.
+The specification leverages existing file formats such as JPEG, TIFF Rev, and others.

 ## Requirements
 - Python 3.11